Sa druge strane jastuka: "Zažmuri"

 "I wrote it in my Kosovska Street apartment.
 Slow tempo, my voice additionally low and only three chords, but I think it has a good atmosphere.
 The first song with the atmosphere I was completely satisfied with.
 Bata did the arrangements and we didn't interfere.
 I think he did great.
 Actually, it’s a very simple song where I showed that sometimes the simplest is the best.
 Somewhere between a ballad and a lullaby.
-For the Hit meseca [Hit of the Month] show, everybody used to select a song with which they would be represented.
+For the Hit meseca [Hit of the Month] show [when they decide to feature you as an act], they'd leave the song selection up to you.
 We chose "Zažmuri".
-If someone asks you: 'What should a song for Hit meseca be like', the answer is: 'Fast and with a hit potential'.
-That's why the guys from PGP-RTB [record label] went mad: 'Are you crazy, why didn't you send one of the fast ones?'
-But it happened that the guys from Hit meseca liked it.
-They gave us a great budget and two days to record a video, which was amazing.
-The videos were usually recorded in three hours...
-And we made the dumbest possible video.
+If someone asks you: 'What kind of songs chart high on Hit meseca', the answer is always: 'Fast-paced ones with plenty of hit potential'.
+That's why the PGP-RTB [record label] guys were furious, telling us: 'Are you insane, why didn't you choose one of the fast ones?'
+But the Hit meseca people happened to like it.
+They even gave us a great budget and two days to record a video, which was amazing since videos were usually recorded in three hours...
+And we made the dumbest video possible.
 Me, with a dog, on the snow...
 And then we're hugging in some apartment.
-Totally crazy.
-Altogether, it was a piece of shit.
-That's what the director of the video, Milutin Petrović said later, so I can say it now.
-It was that bad that they played it on one show, on the second, and for the third one they called us to perform live, they didn't want to play the video, it was that awful.
-Before that, someone from Bijelo Dugme, I can't remember if it was Ipe Ivandić or Zoran Redžić, said to us: 'It isn't easy to go with the ballad first'.
-And we reached top of the Hit mesecas chart."
+Completely bonkers, total piece of shit.
+Even the video's director, Milutin Petrović, admitted so later, so I can say it now.
+It was so bad that they played it once, then once more on the following show, and for the third one they called us in to perform live because they no longer wanted to play the video, it was that awful.
+Before that, someone from Bijelo Dugme—I can't remember whether it was Ipe Ivandić or Zoran Redžić—told us: 'It's not easy to go with the ballad first'.
+Even so, we still reached the top of the Hit mesecas chart."